www.HorseAdvice.com

 Eye injuries and infections are common in horses.
 This is just one of the reasons you should check your horses—and not just from over the pasture fence—at least twice daily.
 Untreated eye problems can become very nasty very quickly.
 Minor problems can result in blindness if left unattended.
 If the eye becomes badly infected, the structures of the eye can be eroded until the entire eye collapses.
 But with prompt treatment many eye problems can be brought under control within a few days.

 Your horse’s eyes should be clear, bright, and the lids tight, with the inside of the lid pale pink and moist.
-Tearing should be minimal with perhaps only a droplet at the corner of the eye.
+Tearing should be minimal with perhaps only a DrOplet at the corner of the eye.

 Image #1 shows a healthy horse's eye